lupyuen/lupyuen.github.io/src/touch2.md

 );
 ```

+(More about the Event Loop in a while)

 We'll receive a Touch Sample that contains __0 or 1 Touch Points__. [(More about Touch Samples)](https://lupyuen.github.io/articles/touch2#read-a-touch-sample)

 (The Read Operation above is __Non-Blocking__.
 It returns 0 Touch Points if the screen hasn't been touched)